 The G502 continues use of Logitech's oft-marketed "Delta Zero technology," which primarily deals with the accuracy of the sensor and its interpretation of the surface.
 DPI can be incremented from 200 to 12,000 and the mouse can track at a rate of 300 inches per second.

 Logitech has also branded the G502 as a "tuning mouse," largely a reference to its weight cartridges and software control over the speed.
 The mouse ships with 5x3.6g weights that can be installed in D-pad-like fashion (front, back, left, right); if you want to feel the center-of-mass more front-and-right, that can be achieved with this mouse.

 The LMB/RMB plating on the G502 has been split into two individual key-plates, so LMB and RMB each have their own keys (rather than what is effectively a joint plate on most mice) to provide what Logitech claims is higher durability and satisfaction.
 All underlying switches are mechanical micro-switches -- I'm not entirely sure the specifics of these, but will find out when we tear our review model apart.
 All mice we've worked with thus far use the brown Omron switches.

-The mouse is available for $80 at MSRP and has a release date of April, 2014 for the
+The mouse is available for $80 at MSRP and has a release date of April, 2014 for the US and Europe.

 Check back on Saturday and Sunday to see our follow-up coverage; we're meeting with Logitech on Saturday at PAX East, so it is highly likely that our coverage will hit the web by Sunday morning.